DahamDissanayake/img-harvest-ballerina/README.md

 # ImgHarvest

-_Note: This will soon be available deployed on Choreo - WSO2._
+_Note: This will be available soon hosted on Choreo WSO2, and deployments are underway._

-**AI-Powered Image Dataset Builder** — Search the web for images, refine your queries with AI, review results in a gallery, and download ZIP-packaged datasets with real-time progress tracking.
+This project leverages a modern web and microservices stack to provide a seamless AI-powered image dataset building experience.
+It works by having an AI agent refine user search queries, fetching images via a SerpApi integration, and using parallel client-side processing to package the selected images into a ZIP file.

 ---